rnieblesealo/networking101/README.md

     - Put in host order; use unsigned types if possible (is this a must?)
     - Memcpy everything; figure out offsets
     - Send all!
+- Whenever something modifies global state, mutex lock that ho!
+- File descriptor/socket watchlists (the `select()` API):
+    - Even though we might store a bunch of socket fds, when we poll those sockets, we use CPU.
+Some sockets may be inactive; this would waste CPU.
+It'd be useful to know which sockets are "awake" so we only poll those.
+    - Enter `fd_set` & `select()` API!
+        - `fd_set` is a bitmask that encodes file descriptors we care about observing
+        - `select()` updates that bitmask by masking away *inactive* sockets
+        - We can poll that bitmask so we know what sockets are active, and then we won't have to waste CPU looking at sleepy sockets
+        - We can set a timeout for when a socket doesn't respond using `struct timeval`
+        - :D

 # Questions

 - Why is it ok to modify global state without thread protection?

+# Notes

+- Anytime we modify global state we must lock the current thread that is making those mods; this avoids thread fuckery